22 Ways To Use Twitter For Learning Based On Bloom’s Taxonomy

-Last year we created a “twitter spectrum,” an image that clarified different ways that twitter could be used in the classroom in (hopefully) authentic ways.
+In 2012, one of the first posts we created was a “twitter spectrum,” an image that clarified different ways that twitter could be used in the classroom in (hopefully) authentic ways.

 TeachBytes has followed that up with an excellent graphic of their own that uses a pure Bloom’s Taxonomy approach.
 The specific ideas range from “remix trending tweets with video and music” to creating concept maps showing the relationship between tweets.